M-Endymion/powershell-sccm/README.md

 ### Credits & Contact

-Some scripts converted and improved from original BAT/VBS scripts by SecretSquirrel, Matthew Teegarden and others.
+Some scripts converted and improved from original BAT/VBS scripts by SecretSquirrel, Matthew Teegarden, Nickolaj Andersen, Michael Niehaus, and others.

 Maintained by M-Endymion